quantNebula/pogo/Research.md

 6. **Breakthrough Planning** - Show what Pokémon players can get from Research Breakthrough
 7. **Task Type Filtering** - Filter by catch, throw, battle, or other task types
 8. **Item Farming** - Identify tasks that reward specific items (Rare Candy, Golden Razz, etc.)

-## Task Type Categories

-Common task types include:

-- `catch` - Catching Pokémon (general or specific types)
-- `throw` - Making various types of throws (Nice, Great, Excellent, Curveball)
-- `battle` - Battling in raids, gyms, or GO Battle League
-- `buddy` - Buddy-related tasks (hearts, walks, photos)
-- `evolve` - Evolving Pokémon
-- `power` - Powering up Pokémon
-- `hatch` - Hatching eggs
-- `photo` - Taking snapshots
-- `send` - Sending gifts
+9. **CP Range Display** - Show expected CP ranges for encounter rewards
+10. **Quest Tracker** - Build an app to track completed and available research tasks

 ## Notes

 - Field Research tasks rotate daily at midnight local time
-- Some tasks have multiple possible rewards (spin the wheel mechanic)
+- Some tasks have multiple possible rewards (one reward is selected randomly when completing the task)
-- Research Breakthrough requires completing 7 Field Research tasks (one per day)
+- Research Breakthrough requires completing 7 Field Research tasks (one stamp per day)
 - Breakthrough Pokémon change monthly
-- Spinda patterns rotate periodically
+- Spinda patterns rotate periodically (current patterns in `spindaPatterns` array)
-- CP values for encounter rewards are for level 15 Pokémon
+- CP values for encounter rewards are for level 15 Pokémon (weather-boosted encounters are level 20)
 - Some tasks only appear during specific events
-- Tasks with the same text can have different rewards during different events
+- Tasks with the same text may have different rewards during different events
-- Research tasks don't require you to catch or complete on the same day you receive them
+- Research tasks don't need to be completed on the same day they are received
+- Players can hold up to 3 Field Research tasks at a time (up to 4 with certain conditions)
+- Not all tasks have a `type` field - handle this appropriately in your code

+## JSON Schema

+The data conforms to the following JSON Schema structure:

+- Root object contains `seasonalInfo` (object) and `tasks` (array)
+- Each task has `text` (string, required), optional `type` (string), and `rewards` (array, required)
+- Rewards are either encounter type (with `canBeShiny`, `combatPower`) or item type (with `quantity`)
+- All rewards include `type`, `name`, and `image` fields
+- Combat power objects include `min` and `max` integers